maniaplanet/documentation/creation/maniascript/general/syntax-basics.md

 If your code is simple enough to fit entirely in the main() function, you can omit the function header, and write the instructions without any enclosing brackets.

-###Variable scope
-After a declare instruction, the variables are only accessible in the directly enclosing curly-brackets {...}.

 ###Directives
 At the top of a script, some special code may be required : those special lines start with the `#` character.
 Note that directives are *not* finished with a semicolon `;`